 - Connect your gamepad to PC.
-You’ll see it in the bottom left corner.
-If you have multiple controllers, you’ll need to pick the one you want to map.
+You’ll see it in the bottom left corner, and you’ll need to pick the one you want to map.

 - Create a game profile (an empty config will be created automatically), and start remapping.
 Pick the controller button, then — the keyboard key that you want to assign to it.

 - When you’re done with the main mappings, it’s time to add some Shift modifiers.
-Pay attention to the top left corner, pick the shift, and add mappings that will reproduce once the shift is activated.
+Pick the shift, and add mappings that will reproduce once the shift is activated.

 Activate up to 4 configs with our PC controller software - use Slots!

-I use this feature for Elite Dangerous: first I created different configs for flying, combat and mining.
-Later, I saved each configuration to a different slot, and now when I need to extract minerals, I simply change from Flying to Mining by using a hotkey (two bumpers and one of the XYAB buttons).
+I use this feature for Elite Dangerous: first I created different configs for flying, combat, and mining.
+Later, I saved each configuration to a different slot, and now when I need to extract minerals, I simply change from Flying to Mining by using a hotkey (you can modify the hotkey for slots in Preferences).
 That’s how this PC controller software saves my time and nerves! :)